x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/7-Strings.md

 "0"
 ```

-**American Standard Code for Information Interchange (ASCII)**
+`American Standard Code for Information Interchange (ASCII)`
 > * 7 bit ASCII defines 128 characters including all alphanumeric characters
 > * In many cases this is the only table we will need to interact with characters

+*NOTE*:
-***NOTE: You may notice that this table does not include all 128 characters, this is because the omitted codes are control codes and not currently relevant.***
+> You may notice that this table does not include all 128 characters, this is because the omitted codes are control codes and not currently relevant.

 |**Character**|**Unicode Code Point**|**Decimal**|**Hexadecimal**|**Binary**|**Octal**|
 |:-:|:-:|:-:|:-:|:-:|:-:|